Facets of high-dimensional Gaussian polytopes: Introduction

 \section{Introduction}

 The convex hull $[X_1,\ldots,X_n]$ of $n$ independent standard Gaussian samples $X_1,\ldots,X_n$ from $\R^d$ is the Gaussian polytope $P^{(d)}_n$.
 For fixed dimension $d$, the face numbers and intrinsic volumes of $P_n^{(d)}$ as $n$ tends to infinity are well understood by now.
 For $i=0\ldots,d$ and polytope $Q$, let $f_i(Q)$ denote the number of $i$-faces of $Q$ and let $V_i(Q)$ denote the $i$th intrinsic volume of $Q$.
-The expected value of the number of facets $f_{d-1}(P^{(d)}_n)$ was provided by R\'enyi, Sulanke \cite{ReS63} if $d=2$, and by Raynaud \cite{Ray70} if $d\geq 3$.
+The asymptotic behavior of the expected value of the number of facets $f_{d-1}(P^{(d)}_n)$ as $n \to \infty$ was provided by R\'enyi, Sulanke \cite{ReS63} if $d=2$, and by Raynaud \cite{Ray70} if $d\geq 3$.
 Namely, they proved that, for any fixed $d$,